 Since writing this blog post, the world has changed due to Covid.

 In uncertain times investors often flock to safe havens, gold being one of them.
-In Summer 2020 after considering the difference in purity and density
+In 2020 after considering the difference in purity and density

 Not everybody knows it, but white gold doesn’t exist naturally.
 It’s made from yellow gold mixed with white metal alloys like palladium or silver.

 The reason gold is combined with alloys is because gold is soft.
 If pure gold was used on its own in jewellery, it would bend out of shape quickly.
 For this reason, gold has to be mixed with harder alloy metals, to make it more rigid and durable.